RishabhSkr/CineAI/vite-project/README.md

 - Get Each movie details using TMDB API by movieID
 - Added Feature get info about each movie card ->Modal component
 - Testing on mobile First and Desktop Responsiveness
 - Getting things Ready of for Deployment.
+- Fix Ui Imporovements - Button Loading state in Sign In and Signup
 - Deployement Bug Fixed Vercel-> found what the problem was.
 Vercel authenitcation was enabled under Deployment Protection.
 I hadn't noticed on my desktop because I had log in on my vercel account
 # Features
 - Login/Sign Up